dirigible-io/dirigible-io.github.io/help/scripting_services.md

 Groovy
 ---

-Groovy is yet another powerful language for Web development nowadays with its static types, OOP abilities, and many more.
+Groovy is yet another powerful language for Web development nowadays with its static types, OOP abilities, and more.

 Corresponding examples in Groovy: